dportik/SuperCRUNCH/README.md

 ## Reporting Issues, Getting Help, and Providing Suggestions

 For main analysis issues and/or bugs, please create an issue on github [here](https://github.com/dportik/SuperCRUNCH/issues).
 Make sure you include the details of your analysis (inputs, outputs, commands) to assist the troubleshooting.
 The [**SuperCRUNCH user group**](http://groups.google.com/group/supercrunch-users) can also be used to create a post.

+## Version

+The current release of **SuperCRUNCH** is [**v1.3.2**](https://github.com/dportik/SuperCRUNCH/releases).
+Please see below for important changes.

+#### Changes in v1.3.2:
+  - Increased speed for `Cluster_Blast_Extract.py` and `Reference_Blast_Extract.py` by changing underlying data structure used to gather blast coordinates per accession.

+#### Changes in v1.3.1:
+  - Fixed a bug in `Parse_Loci.py` that was causing vouchers to not be formatted correctly in the output files, which prevented the voucher feature from being used in downstream modules.

+#### Changes in v1.3.0:
+  - Added a `conda` environment recipe for SuperCRUNCH, allowing easy installation of all requirements except MACSE.
+  - `Parse_Loci.py`: Added new feature that allows a term to be added to the loci search terms that will exclude a record if a match is found.
+For example, adding the negative term `pseudogene` will exclude all records containing that word, even if they match the other abbreviation or description terms.
+This requires a four-column search terms file, where the fourth column is the negative term (`N/A` in this column indicates no negative term should be used).
+This module was made backwards-compatible with the three-column search terms file - if a fourth column is not present the `N/A` is automatically generated.
+  - `Filter_Seqs_and_Species.py`: Added `--accessions_include` flag.
+This points to a text file of accession numbers (one per line).
+When used with the `--seq_selection oneseq` option, if an accession included in the list is found in the available seqs for a taxon and gene, it must be selected.
+This is not just an "allowed list", this list will override other settings for selection such as length.
+Also added the `--accessions_exclude` flag, which points to a text file of accession numbers (one per line).
+These accessions will NEVER be selected - they are removed from all searches.
+This is the equivalent of including a "blocked list".
+  - `Taxa_Assessment.py`: Altered SQL search query for "unmatched" taxa to avoid sql variable limit maximum issue.
+Also, now invokes the `SeqIO.index_db()` method for sequence files >5GB, rather than using `SeqIO.index()` method, which is much more memory efficient for big data.
+The `SeqIO.index_db()` method is already used in `Parse_Loci.py`.
+  - `Cluster_Blast_Extract.py`: Added feature to remove problematic long sequences if they somehow end up in the main cluster of sequences for a gene.
+The new filter removes all seqs that are 1.3x the length of the 95th percentile of all lengths.
+  - Added a new `Remove_Long_Accessions.py` module, which can filter a downloaded GenBank fasta file to remove extremely long sequences (>150kb).
+This will eliminate whole genome sequencing records, which are not useful for SuperCRUNCH.
+  - Updated recognition for file extensions produced by updated blastn tools (`.ndb`, `.not`, `.ntf`, `.nto`).

+For complete version history please see the [releases](https://github.com/dportik/SuperCRUNCH/releases).

 ## License